How to complete an Estimate of Benefits Form

 • Select Main or 50/50 to confirm which section of the scheme the member was paying into at the date of leaving.

-Main Section actual/assumed pensionable pay – This section only needs to be completed if the member has had a period of main scheme membership during the final 2 years.
+Main Section actual/assumed pensionable pay – This section only needs to be completed if the member has had a period of main section membership during the final 2 years.

 • The current financial year is the period from 1 April to the date of leaving.